karavanlarp/karavanlarp.github.io/eng/world/theumite.md

 Theumite society is quite interwoven despite the fact that theumites live in twelve different places on the continent and most of them never leave home.
 The gates in the sources are used to communicate and to send items and letters.
 This allows theumites to act in concert.

 Theumites are fairly isolationist and engage the alenti only as much as they truly must.
 There are exceptions, and quite many go to explore the world when they become adults.
-Some of them return immediately, having decided theumite society is better for time.
+Some of them return immediately, having decided theumite society is better for them.
 Others return rarely, only to renew their shell and equipment so they can continue on.

 Apart from being isolationist theumite society is also quite stern and conservative.
 Great changes are rare and it is preferred to keep things as they are.
 This comes from the fact that changes have not been for theumites – the arrival of the alenti nearly destroyed their entire civilisation.